What Are Growth Hormone Boosters?

 - Peptide hormones – this class includes some of the hormones of interest to bodybuilders, such as GH and insulin.

 - Steroid hormones – this class includes testosterone.
 They are structurally similar to cholesterol and are released by the male and female reproductive organs.

-It should be noted that hormones must first bind to a receptor to have an affect on the target cell, these receptors are actually a protein molecule.
+Hormones bind to a receptor to have an affect on the target cell.
+In fact, these receptors are actually a protein molecule.
 Each cell has receptors for responding to several different hormones.

 - Increased muscle mass.

 - Involved in the regulation of the metabolism.

 - Claims of anti aging is a big part of this category.

 These are functions of the hormone itself.
 They are not because you take a supplement.
 However, the anti aging aspects are more supplement related then the other three.
 When it comes to hormonal manipulation, the thing with supplements, just like with training, is that you are trying to take a natural occurrence and maximize the results.

 The combination of natural supplements, diet manipulation and proper training techniques allow for faster results and give those “natural” athletes something to work with.
 Anti aging is a somewhat newer category, with the drug GH getting a lot of press as a “fountain of youth”.
 There are several natural supplements available now that take advantage of this popularity.

 There are two main categories of GH supplements: those involved with muscle mass gains and those involved with anti aging.
 They come in powders, effervescent packets, capsules and tablets.
 There are several nutrients included in most formulas: arginine, ornithine – these two were among the very first Growth Hormone boosters to hit the market as a bodybuilding supplement way back in the late 80’s – lysine, sometimes gaba, to name a few.
 Timing of most products is typically before bed on an empty stomach.
 As always, refer to the product label for dosing guidelines.